joel-day/chalkly-premier-league/README.md

 - 2 club teams play to see who get to go to globe wide 32 team tourney for scouting exposure
 - As well as other smaller tournamnets hosted on other islands.
 - The invitations from other contonents cities are for the better of the two cities club teams - as determined by a single match right before the tournament.

+## To-Do
+- create teams and players and be able to visualize them on the globe.
+A list of all players on that spot should appear.